|Lettings-Landlords.co.uk HOME | ABOUT US | CONTACT US | LOG IN | REGISTER | SITEMAP |

 property is unfurnished - do I still need an inventory ?

 The trouble is that many landlords believe that if their property is unfurnished, then they do not need an inventory, because there is very little that can be stolen, broken or damaged.
 However, just think about your beautiful magnolia walls being painted pink and purple ( I have nothing against pink or purple - just not my cup of tea) and the tenant leaves them in that state.
-You deduct monies from the tenants' deposit and the tenant sues you for the money.
+You deduct monies from the tenants deposit and the tenant sues you for the money.
 Now prove to a judge that you had an inventory prepared by an independent third party and that the state of the property had been noted prior to the tenant inhabiting the property.
-You can't, the judge sides with the tenant and you not only have to give the money back, but also have to pay costs as well and for the tenant.
+You can not, the judge sides with the tenant and you not only have to give the money back, but also have to pay costs as well and for the tenant.
 Not only that you have to pay for the redecoration of the property!

 A judge will not look favourably upon an inventory prepared by a landlord, because they will see it as an amateur attempt to fulfil a duty.
 Judges are notoriously favourable to tenants and they will tend to find in their favour every step of the way unless there is absolute solid evidence pointing the other way.